RParedesPalacios/ComputerVisionLab/README.md

   * Connect models with operations (outproduct)
   * Create an image generator that returns a list of tensors
   * Create a data flow with multiple inputs for the model
-  * Understand the limitations of the proposed solution

 **Suggestion:**
   * Load a pre-trained VGG16, Resnet... model